TracksApp/tracks/doc/installation.md

 ## Set up the database

-*This section only applies if you will be using Tracks with a MySQL database.*
+*This section doesn't apply if using SQLite.*

 You need to create a database and database-user to use with Tracks.
-For this, you can use MySQL Administrator or go into a terminal and issue the following commands:
+For this, you can use an GUI tool or go into a terminal and issue the following commands:

+### MySQL

-    mysql -u root -p
+    $ mysql -u root -p
     mysql> CREATE DATABASE tracks;
     mysql> GRANT ALL PRIVILEGES ON tracks.* TO yourmysqluser@localhost \
     IDENTIFIED BY 'password-goes-here' WITH GRANT OPTION;

+### PostgreSQL

+    $ sudo -u postgres psql
+    postgres=# CREATE USER tracks WITH ENCRYPTED PASSWORD 'password-goes-here';
+    postgres=# CREATE DATABASE tracks OWNER=tracks;

 ## Install dependencies